SEO vs. SEM: What is the difference between SEO and SEM for Lawyers?

 Search engine marketing (SEM) is the practice of increasing search exposure via the use of sponsored and paid tactics.

-The differences between SEO and SEM all just comes down to if you are paying to be seen on search engine results pages or not.
+The differences between SEO and SEM for law firms all just comes down to if you are paying to be seen on search engine results pages or not.

 This can get confusing, especially when previously, the phrase “search engine marketing” was used to include both SEM and SEO, however, it currently almost exclusively relates to paid attorney SEO marketing.